briceshun/MM1-Queueing-Model/README.md

 This will decrease the waiting time on the ramp and produce a steady state system with a maximum of 3 vehicles waiting at all times.

 ## Application of Queueing Theory
-The Queuing Theory is a mathematical study of queues which may be used to create predictive models of queue lengths and waiting times in an attempt to streamline these processes.
+The Queueing Theory is a mathematical study of queues which may be used to create predictive models of queue lengths and waiting times in an attempt to streamline these processes.
 Conjestion arises when the vehicles arrive faster than the ramp signal can let then merge with the motorway.